 Fewer people (especially those with older cars) have comprehensive and collision coverage.
 Comprehensive coverage insures your car against non-driving-related calamities such as theft, fire, or vandalism.
-Collision coverage helps pay for damage to your car from a crash, whatever the cause.
+Collision coverage helps pay for damage to your car from a crash, whatever the cause may be.
 Many people drop these pricey coverages once it no longer makes sense to make major repairs to an aging, high-mileage vehicle.

 Step 2: Check your health insurance policy.

 If you’ve got adequate health insurance, the rental company’s personal accident insurance is probably overkill.
 This is especially true if you also have medical payments and/or personal injury protection through your regular car insurance.

 Step 3: Check your homeowners insurance or renters insurance policy.

 It’s always worth double-checking, but your homeowners insurance or renters insurance policy should cover your belongings wherever you take them, even if they’re stolen from a rental car.
 That means it’s usually safe to decline the rental company’s personal effects coverage.

 Just be sure to note the limits of your personal coverage, which may require extra riders for certain valuables such as expensive jewelry.